vzhou842/victorzhou.com/content/posts/2019-05-22-intro-to-cnns-1.md

 Looks good so far.

+> Note: in our `Conv3x3` implementation, we assume the input is a **2d** numpy array for simplicity, because that's how our MNIST images are stored.
+This works for us because we use it as the first layer in our network, but most CNNs have many more Conv layers.
+If we were building a bigger network that needed to use `Conv3x3` multiple times, we'd have to make the input be a **3d** numpy array.

 ## 4. Pooling

 Neighboring pixels in images tend to have similar values, so conv layers will typically also produce similar values for neighboring pixels in outputs.
 As a result, **much of the information contained in a conv layer's output is redundant**.
 For example, if we use an edge-detecting filter and find a strong edge at a certain location, chances are that we'll also find relatively strong edges at locations 1 pixel shifted from the original one.
 However, **these are all the same edge!** We're not finding anything new.